nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-`unmark 1` indicates the first task in the task list is not completed.
+`t unmark 1` indicates the first task in the task list is not completed.

-`unmark 3` indicates the third task in the task list is not completed.
+`t unmark 3` indicates the third task in the task list is not completed.

 ### Deleting task function [Coming Soon in v1.2]
 Deletes the specified task according to the index given